Evolution of circumstellar discs in young star-forming regions: Introduction

-While observational and numerical evidence indicate that disc masses decrease with increasing stellar density, massive discs are still observed in high density regions.
-In particular, there are discs in the ONC whose masses are much higher than other discs in the proximity of the massive star $\theta^1$ Ori C. If the discs are coeval with $\theta^1$ Ori C they should have already been dispersed by external photevaporation, unless they were extraordinarily massive to begin with ($\mathrm{M}_\mathrm{disc} \gtrsim 1 \mathrm{\ M}_{\odot}$).
+While observational and numerical evidence indicate that disc masses decrease with increasing stellar density, massive discs are still observed in high-density regions.
+For example in the ONC, which contains discs with a mass higher than those in the proximity of the massive star $\theta^1$ Ori C. If the discs are coeval with $\theta^1$ Ori C, they should have already been dispersed by external photoevaporation, unless they were extraordinarily massive to begin with ($\mathrm{M}_\mathrm{disc} \gtrsim 1 \mathrm{\ M}_{\odot}$).
 Alternatively, $\theta^1$ Ori C would have to be considerably younger than the ONC average ($\lesssim \SI{0.1}{Myr}$) for these discs to have survived.
-This is known as the `proplyd lifetime problem'. \citet{storzer1999} propose that these discs are currently passing by the centre of the region, but have spent most of their lifetimes far enough from it to be protected from the radiation. \citet{scally2001} model external photoevaporation on a cluster similar to the ONC and find that the necessary orbits proposed by \citet{storzer1999} are not dynamically plausible in such a region. \citet{winter2019a} revisit the problem and propose a solution to describe why these discs exist.
-The solution consists of a combination of factors: different eras of star formation allow for massive discs to be around stars that are younger than the average of the ONC population; stars forming in subvirial states with respect to the gas potential allows young stars to migrate to the central region of the ONC; and interstellar gas protects the discs from the radiation, allowing them to live longer than expected.
+This is known as the `proplyd lifetime problem'. \citet{storzer1999} propose that these discs are currently passing through the region's center, whereas they spent most time at a larger distance, where the radiation is ineffective. \citet{scally2001} model external photoevaporation on a cluster similar to the ONC and find that the necessary radial orbits proposed by \citet{storzer1999} are not dynamically plausible in such a region. \citet{winter2019a} revisit the problem and propose a solution to describe why these discs exist.
+Their solution consists of a combination of factors: different eras of star formation allow for massive discs to be around stars that are younger than the average of the ONC population; stars forming in subvirial states with respect to the gas potential allows young stars to migrate to the central region of the ONC; and interstellar gas protects the discs from the radiation, allowing them to live longer than expected.